Domotex Germany 2020: Where the flooring world meets to see the latest innovation and styling - Feb. 2020

 This gorilla exhibit was part of Oriental Weavers message that the firm is also in the grass and turf business and on the cutting edge of the digital rug printing wave.

 Harlan Stone launched his HMTX brand in the U.S. last year at Chicago’s NeoCon but chose this year’s Domotex Germany show to launch the brand to the rest of the world with an elaborate, high-tech, two-story exhibit at the front door of hall 12.
 It’s no secret that HMTX is one of the two big players in the global rigid core LVT business, selling product under the Aspecta, Vertex, Halstead-Lifeproof, Metroflor and Teknoflor brand names.
-Both HMTX and Shaw’s Coretec believe that WPC is the superior core construction, and Stone has branded his WPC core as IsoCore.
+Both HMTX and Shaw’s Coretec believe that WPC is the superior core construction, though Lifeproof vinyl flooring reviews are about what you would expect, and Stone has branded his WPC flooring as IsoCore.
 To further accentuate the brand’s launch at the show, HMTX plastered a huge billboard in the middle of the fairgrounds quoting Abraham Lincoln saying, “The best way to predict the future is to create it.”
 HMTX is a fourth-generation, family-owned business with estimated annual sales of $700 million.

 The global launch of the HMTX brand-a leader in the rigid core business.

 The three leading intellectual property brands in the flooring business are I4F, Unilin and Välinge, and all three had exhibit spaces in hall 12-further accentuating the fact that most of innovation in the flooring business today is focused in the multilayered, rigid core category.